 tnw24 [at] cornell.edu, New York

-Trevor White is a J.D. student at Cornell Law School (2016), studying with a focus in international legal affairs.
-He holds a B.A. in Honors English and Creative Writing from the University of Washington (2013) and is a Managing Editor on the Cornell Law Review, as well as a summer legal intern for the National Coalition Against Censorship.
+Trevor White is a recent graduate of Cornell Law School (2016), graduating with a focus in international legal affairs.
+He holds a B.A. in Honors English and Creative Writing from the University of Washington (2013) and was a Managing Editor on the Cornell Law Review, as well as a summer legal intern for the National Coalition Against Censorship.
 His research for GCRI focuses on legal liability for risks posed by autonomous machines.